TOC (auto-generated)

 We consider that letters of engagement or similar agreements will be particularly beneficial in assisting you to comply with the Code, when they cover the following matters (where relevant to the services being provided):

-• name and registration number of the specific individual or entity who will provide the tax or BAS service
+• name and registration number of the specific individual or entity who will provide the tax agent or BAS service

 • client entities to which the services are to be provided